 A Training for Law Enforcement and Mental Health Crisis Workers.

-Team Two is in its seventh year of providing statewide training to mental health crisis workers, law enforcement and other first responders, thanks to a collaboration between the Department of Mental Health (DMH) and the Department of Public Safety to provide funding.
+Team Two is a mental health crisis scenario-based training for first responders.
+It is funded through a collaboration between the Department of Mental Health (DMH) and the Department of Public Safety (DPS) and is administered by Vermont Care Partners (VCP).
 Currently, 35 law enforcement and mental health crisis workers train their peers in the Team Two curriculum in five regions around the state.
 The Northwest Region captures Chittenden, Grand Isle and Franklin Counties, the Central Region is comprised of Washington and Orange Counties, Southeast is Windham and Windsor Counties, Southwest is Addison, Rutland and Bennington Counties and the Northeast Region is Caledonia, Essex, Lamoille and Orleans County.
-Participants include dispatchers, law enforcement officers, mental health crisis workers, EMTs, State’s Attorneys and emergency department personnel.
+Participants include dispatchers, law enforcement officers, mental health crisis workers, EMTs, State’s Attorneys, emergency department personnel, and more.
 Team Two coordinator Kristin Chandler organizes the teams and the trainings and acts as a facilitator at each of the trainings.
-The grant is overseen by Vermont Care Partners.